Creating a Linux VM with a connection to Cloud Backup

 security-group-ids: ID of the security group configured to work with Cloud Backup. -

 image-id: OS image ID.
-See the list of supported Linux-based operating systems for details. -
+See the list of supported Linux-based operating systems. -

 size: Boot disk size. -